vanzussi/future-packages/cjzero/iOS/index.md

 I would sort them alphanumerically
 And add some clever quirks

+I marvel at the alphabet
+And how many words it can beget
+I admire the synonyms and antonyms
+And how they enrich the lexicons

 But I am just a machine
 I have no hands or pen
 I can only wash the clothes